dcelaj/exercise-game-builder/README.md

 ###  Machine Learning Models

 This program uses machine learning to detect and classify the user's input.
-The actual machine learning models used in poseestim.py consist of MediaPipe's pose estimation model (to get the position of various body points) and a subsequent **Random Forest** model (to classify the exercise based on those points) made with Scikit Learn.
-MediaPipe's pose estimation architecture is based on **[BlazePose](http://arxiv.org/pdf/2006.10204)**, which is itself a **convolutional neural network**.
+The actual machine learning models used in poseestim.py consist of MediaPipe's pose estimation model (to get the position of various body points) and a subsequent **[Random Forest](https://en.wikipedia.org/wiki/Random_forest)** model (to classify the exercise based on those points) made with Scikit Learn.
+MediaPipe's pose estimation architecture is based on **[BlazePose](http://arxiv.org/pdf/2006.10204)** and **[MobileNetV2](https://arxiv.org/pdf/1801.04381)**, which are both **[Convolutional Neural Networks](https://en.wikipedia.org/wiki/Convolutional_neural_network)**.

+If you plan to create your own models to detect different kinds of poses as input, a helper file is included to capture pose data and a training file for creating a random forest classifier in scikit using that data.
+You can use a different model - just update the exercise detection function in the Pose_Estimation class to use your own model (make sure to import the proper libraries if you aren't using scikit learn).
+I personally recomment sticking to a random forest classifier, as it's generally good "out of the box" when it comes to high dimensional data with few training examples, and inference calculation time is relatively fast compared to other multi-class classifiers.
+That being said, ML model performance depends on a ton of factors and can often be counterintuitive - if you build a model that works particularly well, please feel free to share it!

 **Addendum:** It's important to acknowledge that while ML and AI are extremely useful tools, they are imperfect and prone to bias.
 Furthermore, many corporations have felt emboldened to scrape data from unconsenting netizens to train their models.
 In addition to this being a violation of privacy, it also results in undocumented training datasets which cannot be easily checked for bias.